TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Related Work

 \subsubsection{Trajectory Collection under LDP}

-Based on the privacy notion, trajectory collection methods under LDP can be categorized into two groups: pure LDP and relaxed LDP.
-Compared with relaxed LDP, pure LDP imposes a stronger constraint for indistinguishability.

-Existing trajectory collection methods under pure LDP include NGram~\cite{DBLP:journals/pvldb/CunninghamCFS21}, LDPTrace~\cite{DBLP:journals/pvldb/DuHZFCZG23}, and ATP~\cite{DBLP:journals/pvldb/Zhang000H23}.
-Among them, LDPTrace focuses on trajectory synthesis within a given location space, while NGram, ATP, and this paper focus on trajectory perturbation. \ NGram attempts to ensure pure LDP on the ``trajectory space'', which is stronger than the location space.
-However, this is proved extremely challenging as the trajectory space increases exponentially with the number of possible locations.
-ATP and this paper focus on ensuring pure LDP in the location space.
-Unlike ATP and other existing methods, this paper focuses on continuous location spaces, which are stronger than any fine-grained discrete location space.
+We have disscussed three state-of-the-art trajectory collection methods under pure LDP: NGram~\cite{DBLP:journals/pvldb/CunninghamCFS21}, L-SRR~\cite{DBLP:conf/ccs/WangH0QH22}, and ATP~\cite{DBLP:journals/pvldb/Zhang000H23}.
+Among them, L-SRR was originally applied for origin-destination location pairs, while NGram, ATP, and this paper focus on trajectory perturbation. \ NGram attempts to ensure pure LDP for the ``trajectory space'', also named as trajectory-level or instance-level LDP in surveys~\cite{DBLP:journals/popets/MirandaPascualGPFS23,DBLP:journals/popets/BuchholzAWNK24}, which is a stronger privacy than the location space.
+However, this is proved extremely challenging as the trajectory space increases exponentially with the number of possible locations in the location space.
+L-SRR, ATP and this paper focus on ensuring pure LDP for the location space.
+Unlike L-SRR, ATP and other existing methods based on discrete mechanisms, this paper focuses on continuous location spaces, which are more expressive than any fine-grained discrete location space.

-As a special case of trajectory collection, L-SRR~\cite{DBLP:conf/ccs/WangH0QH22} focuses on single-location publishing.
-It discretizes the location space into different-sized cells, with smaller cells near the private location and larger cells farther away.
-Then, SRR (a variant of $k$-RR) is applied to the cells.
-Similar to other discretization methods, the number of cells affects its privacy and utility. \ours provides solutions to this problem in continuous spaces, achieving better privacy and utility, particularly when the number of cells is large.

-A widely used relaxed LDP notion for trajectory collection is Geo-indistinguishability~\cite{DBLP:conf/ccs/AndresBCP13,DBLP:journals/popets/MendesCV20}, where the indistinguishability between two locations is a function of their distance, i.e. privacy decreases with distance.
-Input-discriminative LDP~\cite{DBLP:conf/icde/Gu0XC20} goes one step further, assigning each location its privacy level.
-Threshold-integrated LDP~\cite{10.1007/978-981-97-5562-2_5} defines a threshold to constrain the private region near a location.
-This is similar to NGram's reachability constraint but with a formal privacy definition. \ More relaxed LDP notions for trajectory collection can be found in~\cite{DBLP:journals/popets/MirandaPascualGPFS23}.
-Although these relaxed LDP notions generally provide better trajectory utility than pure LDP, they sacrifice the strong privacy guarantee of pure LDP, and often need hyperparameters to define the privacy level.
+Beyond the above three methods that design LDP mechanisms for trajectory collection, several works leverage external knowledge to improve the utility of LDP-based trajectory collection.
+WF-LDPSR~\cite{DBLP:journals/compsec/LiXZZ25} adaptively determines each user's privacy protection level based on the sensitivity of the user's information, and applies a water-filling strategy to allocate privacy budgets during perturbation.
+Regional popularity (i.e. the popularity of different regions in the location space) can also be exploited to constrain trajectory boundaries and improve utility~\cite{DBLP:journals/tifs/ZhangNFHZ25}.
+In addition, recent work studies poisoning attacks against NGram and ATP~\cite{DBLP:journals/corr/abs-2503-07483}, where adversaries induce malicious users to submit poisoned trajectories to the data collector with the goal of promoting target patterns.